 It is expected that academic disputes are conducted in a professional process and collegial manner.
 Students who have an academic dispute need to attempt to resolve the dispute with the involved faculty member.
-If the dispute is not resolved at this meeting, the student may seek advice of his/her faculty advisor as needed.
-Additionally, the student may make an appointment with the Director of Nursing Student Success (for concerns related to a theory course), the Director of Clinical Affairs (for concerns related to clinical/community sites), and the Director of the Health Science Lab (for concerns related to labs).
+If the dispute is not resolved at this meeting, the student will seek advice of his/her faculty advisor.
+Following this, the student may make an appointment with the Assistant Dean (for concerns related to a theory course), the Director of Clinical Affairs (for concerns related to clinical/community sites), or the Director of the Health Science Lab (for concerns related to labs).
 If the dispute is still not resolved, the student may make an appointment with the Associate Dean.
 If resolution is still not reached, the student should schedule a meeting with the Dean of Nursing.
-If no resolution is reached, the student may submit a formal written complaint to the NSU Office of the Dean of Students.
+If no resolution is reached, the student may submit a formal written complaint to the NSU Office of the Vice President of Student Affairs

-For all academic grade grievances, including theory and clinical courses, students will use the following NSU Grade Appeal Policy and Procedure:
+For all academic grade grievances, including theory, lab, and clinical courses, students will use the following NSU Grade Appeal Policy and Procedure: